Children in Need Procedure

 2.1 Consent and Information Sharing

 Article 8 of the Human Rights Act 1998 states that everyone has the right to respect for their private and family life, their home and their correspondence.
 Workers who have access to information about children and families must therefore treat any information confidentially.
 This article applies to children who are classified as in need of support under Section 17 Children Act 1989.
 The consent of parents and young people of sufficient age and understanding is therefore required for agencies to share information or to hold a Child in Need meeting.
 It is accepted that in some police interventions it will not always be possible to obtain written consent before making a referral.

 Consent will be obtained by agencies at the earliest opportunity and professionals in Wirral will make families aware that in order to provide appropriate services, agencies need to share information about the needs of the families.
 In obtaining consent parents, carers and young people should be given an explanation about the issues/concerns the agency has and information about the duties and responsibilities of agencies towards children in need of support or protection.

-2.3 Child in Need Planning Meeting
+2.3 Child in Need Meetings

 The following parties should attend the planning meeting: